CNielsen94/ST_example/README.md

 - **Voting System**: Make democracy fun again with real-time voting and live results.
 - **Weather Visualization**: Want to compare the weather in two totally made-up cities?
 Now you can!
 - **Stanford Policing Dashboard**: Dive deep into data analysis with interactive charts and filters.
 Warning: serious data ahead!
+- **Random Coding Project Generator**: Feeling uninspired?
+Let the app throw a project at you—ranging from "easy as pie" to "prepare for all-nighters!"

 ---